0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 Most of the time if you are a young analyst you will have to do ticketing (case management) I don't like this but this is something you must do, although it is the simplest form of security task it is also one of the most important ones

-### Get to know the people
+### Get to know the people in your IT Envinroment and surround yourself with people who are in the security field

-Okay, It is true that you need to have a list of systems and who is the owner of it, and learn by asking what is normal to them.
+Okay, It is true that you need to have a list of systems and who is the owner of it, and learn by asking what is normal to them, rather than just figure it out youself, being a cyber security is like a

 Join a community and follow people on Twitter, here are some channels, and people you need to follow